 This year I've found myself writing about peer to peer lending a lot, as I've been allocating more and more of my short- and medium-term funds to it.
+This article is my BondMason review, which is the platform I've done the deepest dive into.

 You can use peer-to-peer in lots of different ways, but the approach I've adopted has four characteristics that work for me: